gclouduniverse/notebooks-ci-showcase/README.md

 # Fully Configured Example of CI/CD For Notebooks On Top Of GCP

-This repository includes fully functional Continues integration && Continues delivery systems for [Jupyter](https://jupyter.org/) Notebooks.
+This repository includes fully functional Continuous integration && Continuous delivery systems for [Jupyter](https://jupyter.org/) Notebooks.

 The main purpose of the repository to be a reference example of the implementation that can be easily replicated for other repositories when needed.
 The repository contains one notebook ```demo.ipynb```, and code for CI/CD for that notebook.